WandLZhang/fast-science-0-stellar-engine/blueprints/fedramp-high/beyondcorp/README.md

 Use GCP Console to verify if resources were created

-To check endpoint: Go to Access Context Manager (NOTE: This is created at the ORG level) To check IAP backend: Go to Network Services -> Load balancer -> Backends To check if IAP is attached to user: Go to IAMs and search for User.
-See if IAP-secured Web App User is listed To check if iap.googleapis.com, cloudresourcemanager.googleapis.com and accesscontextmanager.googleapis.com is attached to project: Go to IAM and search for project.
-See if those roles are listed.
+<mark>To check endpoint:</mark> Go to Access Context Manager (NOTE: This is created at the ORG level)<br/>
+<mark>To check IAP backend:</mark> Go to Network Services -> Load balancer -> Backends<br/>
+<mark>To check if IAP is attached to user:</mark> Go to IAMs and search for User.
+See if IAP-secured Web App User is listed<br/>
+<mark>To check if iap.googleapis.com, cloudresourcemanager.googleapis.com and accesscontextmanager.googleapis.com is attached to project:</mark> Go to IAM and search for project.
+See if those roles are listed.<br/>
 <!-- BEGIN TFDOC -->
 ## Variables